greenboxal/doggohub/changelogs/archive.md

 - Fix bug where non-project members of the target project could set labels on new merge requests.
 - Update default robots.txt rules to disallow crawling of irrelevant pages (Ben Bodenmiller)
 - Fix redirection after sign in when using auto_sign_in_with_provider
-- Upgrade gitlab_git to 7.2.14 to ignore CRLFs in .gitmodules (Stan Hu)
+- Upgrade doggohub_git to 7.2.14 to ignore CRLFs in .gitmodules (Stan Hu)
 - Clear cache to prevent listing deleted branches after MR removes source branch (Stan Hu)
 - Provide more feedback what went wrong if HipChat service failed test (Stan Hu)
 - Fix bug where backslashes in inline diffs could be dropped (Stan Hu)